Amjad Khan (actor)

-Amjad Khan (12 November 1940 – 27 July 1992) was a renowned Indian actor and film director.
+Amjad Khan (12 November 1940 – 27 July 1992) was an Indian actor and film director.
 He worked in over 132 films in a career spanning nearly twenty years.
 He was the son of the actor Jayant.
 He gained popularity for villainous roles in mostly Hindi films, the most famous among his enacted roles being Gabbar Singh in the 1975 film Sholay and of Dilawar in Muqaddar Ka Sikandar (1978).

 Early life and education

-Amjad Khan was born in Bombay, British India on 12 November 1940 into a family of Pashtuns to actor Jayant, who was originally from Peshawar, North-West Frontier Province (now Khyber Pakhtunkhwa, Pakistan).
+Amjad Khan was born in Peshawar, British India on 12 November 1940 into a family of Pashtuns to actor Jayant, who was originally from Peshawar, North-West Frontier Province (now Khyber Pakhtunkhwa, Pakistan).
 His younger brother Imtiaz Khan was also an actor.

 Amjad Khan was educated at St. Andrew's High School in Bandra.
 He then attended R. D. National College where he held the position of general secretary.
 During his college and school days, he worked as a theater artist and performed in his college with his brother.
 Later, he earned his master's in philosophy (first class) from Bombay University and used to win prizes both as actor and as director at the inter-collegiate theatre festivals.
 Apart from English and Urdu, Amjad Khan was also fluent in Persian, having done another master's in Persian literature, and he would help his wife for her exams in this subject.

 Career

 Early career (1951-1975)

-Khan started his career as a child actor with his first film role at the age of 11 in the film Nazneen in 1951.
-His next film roles were in Ab Dilli Dur Nahin (1957) and Maya (1961).
+Khan got breakthrough as a child actor with his first film role at the age of 11 in the film Nazneen in 1951.
+He also played small roles in Ab Dilli Dur Nahin (1957) and Maya (1961).
 He assisted K. Asif during the making of the film Love And God and had a brief appearance in the film.
 The film was left incomplete after Asif's death in 1971, and it was finally released in 1986.
-In 1973, he appeared in Hindustan Ki Kasam in a small role.
+In 1973, he appeared in Hindustan Ki Kasam in a small role which marked his debut as an adult.